Dynamic Parking Pricing: A Commercial Real Estate Operator’s Playbook

 - Reservation channel (web, mobile, or API) that quotes the rate at booking time and locks it for the booked window.
 Walk-up customers see the current rate at the barrier; pre-booked customers get the rate they accepted.

-- Pricing engine that evaluates the rule set every 5–15 minutes and publishes to all consumer surfaces simultaneously.
+- Pricing engine that evaluates the rule set every 5 to 15 minutes and publishes to all consumer surfaces simultaneously.
 Race conditions between the app, the barrier, and the operator dashboard cause the kind of customer complaints that kill implementations.

 - Reporting that segments by mechanism so you can answer "which lever produced this month’s uplift?"
 Without that segmentation you can’t tune, and over time you can’t justify continued investment.